ozolnieki/privacy-policy/index.md

 Please note that the examples provided above are illustrative and not intended to be exhaustive.
 For more details on how we use this information, please refer to the "Use of Your Personal Data" section.

 If We decide to collect additional categories of personal information or use the personal information We collected for materially different, unrelated, or incompatible purposes We will update this Privacy Policy.

-### Disclosure of Personal Information for Business Purposes or Commercial Purposes
-We may use or disclose and may have used or disclosed in the last twelve (12) months the following categories of personal information for business or commercial purposes:

-* Category A: Identifiers
-* Category B: Personal information categories listed in the California Customer Records statute (Cal.
-Civ.
-Code § 1798.80(e))
-* Category D: Commercial information
-* Category F: Internet or other similar network activity Please note that the categories listed above are those defined in the CCPA.
-This does not mean that all examples of that category of personal information were in fact disclosed, but reflects our good faith belief to the best of our knowledge that some of that information from the applicable category may be and may have been disclosed.

-When We disclose personal information for a business purpose or a commercial purpose, We enter a contract that describes the purpose and requires the recipient to both keep that personal information confidential and not use it for any purpose except performing the contract.

-### Sale of Personal Information
-As defined in the CCPA, "sell" and "sale" mean selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer's personal information by the business to a third party for valuable consideration.
-This means that We may have received some kind of benefit in return for sharing personal information, but not necessarily a monetary benefit.

-Please note that the categories listed below are those defined in the CCPA.
-This does not mean that all examples of that category of personal information were in fact sold, but reflects our good faith belief to the best of our knowledge that some of that information from the applicable category may be and may have been shared for value in return.

-We may sell and may have sold in the last twelve (12) months the following categories of personal information:

-* Category A: Identifiers
-* Category B: Personal information categories listed in the California Customer Records statute (Cal.
-Civ.
-Code § 1798.80(e))
-* Category D: Commercial information
-* Category F: Internet or other similar network activity

 ### Share of Personal Information
 We may share Your personal information identified in the above categories with the following categories of third parties: